Including and Excluding Files¶

 However, this is rather inflexible.
 Because every time a new directory or

-, a new rule must be added to dsm.sys
+file is introduced under /var, a new rule must be added to dsm.sys.

-and then including /var/local
+Using EXCLUDE.DIR on /var and then including /var/local would not have

-worked, because EXCLUDE.DIR
+worked, because EXCLUDE.DIR overrides INCLUDE specifiers regardless of

 order.

-is not a mount-point, and so cannot be used
+on most systems), /var/local is not a mount-point, and so cannot be used

-as an argument for DOMAIN
+as an argument for DOMAIN.

 With virtual mount-points¶